 - Case management

 Residential Clinical Services

-Clinical Services provides therapy, nursing and psychiatric services, consultation, training, and psychological assessment throughout the programs in the Children’s Services Division.
+Clinical Services provides therapy, nursing and psychiatric services, consultation, training, and psychological assessment throughout the programs in the Children’s Services Department.
 Master and doctorate level therapists provide individual, family, and group therapy for youth and families served in the residential and outpatient counseling programs.
 Clinical Services oversees the Behavioral Health Overlay Services available to youth in the Residential Group Care program.
 These services help youth improve their coping skills and prepare for independent living.
 Clinical Services' involvement in each program reflects the Division’s continuing commitment to ensuring therapeutic quality in every aspect of the services we provide to children and families.